grab/grab-query-traces/TPC-DS/README.md

-## TPC-DS hive queries dataset
+# TPC-DS hive queries dataset

-You may download the query plans from this repository.
+## Introduction
+We are open sourcing our TPC-DS query plans dataset.

-There are a total of 5K queries constructed from 83 publicly available TPC-DS templates.
+Our TPC-DS contains a total of 5K queries constructed from 83 publicly available TPC-DS templates.

+You may download the query plans and the instructions needed to read the data from this repository.

+A sample schema of the plans is listed below.

 | Columns | Description |
 | ------- | ----------- |